sukhiboi/mac-setup/README.md

 - google chat
 - google chrome

+### Things to be done manually

-It will setup zsh as default shell.
+- It will setup zsh as default shell.
-It will update .zshrc and .vimrc ( You need to install the plugins of vim )
+- It will update .zshrc and .vimrc ( You need to install the plugins of vim )
+- It will install fira code.
+ - After installing vscode, install setting-sync by shan khan and restore all the extensions